iss-codex/data-pipeline/docs/data/access.rst

     wget -r -l1 --no-parent --no-directories -A "codex_level__cl_t1_20251221.fits" -R "*.html*,index*,*tmp*" https://umbra.nascom.nasa.gov/codex/2025/12/21/

 In this example, the user would retrieve all  data products from 2025-12-21.
-To retrieve data from a different date, simply modify the path.
+To retrieve data from a different date, simply modify the path to specifying a different date.

 2. By using a data scraping tool.
 A `Jupyter notebook <https://github.com/nhgodbole/data-pipeline/blob/main/Notebooks/codex_data_scraper.ipynb>`_ was developed for this purpose.

 The script queries the database based on user input.
-By specifying a range of dates, the user can download either Level 1 science data files (if the keyword "calibration" is None) or Level 1 calibration data files (if the keyword "calibration" is not None).
-Therein, specific calibration types may be specified.
+By specifying a range of dates, the user can download either Level 1 science data files (if the keyword "calibration" is None) or Level 1 calibration data files (if the keyword "calibration" is not None) within the specified date range.
+Specific calibration data types may also be specified.
+This is useful for use cases in which the user requires large datasets.

 Reading Data
 ------------
-Standard CODEX data is stored as a standards-compliant FITS file, which bundles the primary data along with secondary data and metadata fully describing the observation.
-Each file is named with a convention that uniquely identifies the product.
+Each FITS file is named with a convention that uniquely identifies the product.
 For example, 'codex_level_cl_t1_20251221_000001.fits', where l1 defines the data level, 20251221_000001 is a timestamp in the format yyyymmdd_hhmmss, and _5, _4 are the positions of the filter wheels.

-These data are compatible with standard astropy FITS libraries, and can be read in as following the example,
+These data are compatible with standard astropy FITS libraries and can be read as in the following example:

 .. code-block:: python